71 Notable alumni of

 -

-Kimberly Michelle Pate is an American R&B singer and television personality.
+Kimberly Michelle Pate is an American singer, songwriter, television personality, and actress.
 She was a regular cast member on the VH1 reality television series Love & Hip Hop: Atlanta during its first two seasons, later returning to the show during its fifth season.
 She subsequently signed with Atlantic Records.
 Her debut studio album, Rebellious Soul, debuted at number two on the US Billboard 200, and number one on the US Top R&B Albums charts.
 Her second studio album Anybody Wanna Buy a Heart? was released in 2014, debuting at number six on the US Billboard 200 and number one on the US Top R&B Albums chart selling 87,000 copies in its first week.
 It spawned three singles, the Platinum selling "Love 'Em All", Gold selling "Maybe I Should Call" and Gold selling "Hard to Do".

 -